 The type, number and scale of facilities within these parks should be determined on a case-by-case basis.
 In certain instances, these parks may be located in private spaces that provide for public access.
-As noted later in Recommendation #54 of the PRMP's sports field assessment, relocation of selected sports fields situated in major intensification areas will provide opportunities for the City to reorient certain parks to better respond to the pressures generated by higher density developments in the core areas.
+As noted later in Recommendation #54 of the PRMP's sports field assessment, relocation of selected sports fields situated in major intensification areas will provide opportunities for the City to reorient certain parks in a manner that better responds to pressures generated by higher density developments in the core areas.